gchq/sleeper/docs/07-data-retrieval.md

 ### The two different connectors

 You might notice that you have a choice of two connectors by default:
-* The Simple Connector
+* The simple connector
-* The Iterator Applying Connector
+* The iterator applying onnector

 You can choose at runtime which one you want to use:
 ```sql